 Even fish-haters may enjoy swordfish for its rich, meaty flavor.
 Cuts of swordfish are often called steaks, and rightly so.
 This fish has a strong, very distinct taste that only intensifies when grilled.
-Unlike subtler-tasting fishes, swordfish stands up to grilling without falling apart or losing its flavor under the grill's smoky overtones.
+Unlike subtler-tasting fish, swordfish stands up to grilling without falling apart or losing its flavor under the grill’s smoky overtones.
 This means you can pair it with some pretty big flavors without losing the swordfish in the dish.

 Because swordfish already has such a deep flavor, you don’t need much more than a little salt and pepper.
 Olive oil brushed onto the skin before grilling helps the steaks get golden brown on the outside.
 Swordfish does, however, respond well to acidic flavors, like lemon and onion.
 Highly aromatic herbs, such as basil and garlic, are also complementary.
 When applied as a rub before grilling, these flavors marry with the swordfish’s meaty taste and enhance it significantly.
 If you have time, marinating is always an option.
 For a simple marinade that will please the kids, choose a flavorful creamy dressing and soak the swordfish overnight in the refrigerator.